Hack4Impact-UMD/umd-website-redesign/README.md

 ### Frontend

 `/src` is organized with `components`, `pages`, and `styles`.
-Both global and local styles are actually in the styles folder, which, as I’m writing this, I realize is dumb as hell because then you need to sync the organization of the `/components` and `/styles` folders.
+Both global and local styles are actually in the styles folder, which, as I’m writing this, I realize is not ideal because then you need to sync the organization of the `/components` and `/styles` folders.
 That’s for another year.

 - Pages and components: pages themselves are a kind of component!
 And the routing is done in App.tsx in the root folder for these pages.
 You would add another page in `/page`
 - Media Queries: tbh we selected 1000px arbitrarily for the resize.
 Probably have to think about what size is better